pycogram/smartcoin_mining_app/README.md

-# SmartCoin, the mining application.
+# SmartCoin - the mining application.

-Smartcoin is my first full-stack application made with:
+Smartcoin is my first full-stack application built with:
 - React + TypeScript + Vite,
 - Express,
-- MongoDB &
+- MongoDB,
 - NodeJs

-Features includes the following:
+### Features include:
 - Signup/ login system
 - Email verififaction
-- Bonus based on Referral
+- Referral-based bonus system
-- Send & Receive $SC from user
+- Send & Receive $SC between users
 - Lock/stake $SC mechanism
-- Community chats
+- Community chat
+- User profile
-- Profile
+- Settings
-- Settings and many more
+- And many more

-Application will be hosted on Render.
+Application **hosted is on Render**.

-The application structure is broken down into components and folders and sub-folders with its different files to avoid crashing while on production stage.
+The architecture is organized into clearly defined components, folders, and subfolders to maintain clean separation of concerns and ensure stability in production.